List of Game Boy accessories: Game Boy camera and printer

 The Game Boy Camera and Game Boy Printer (Pocket Camera and Pocket Printer in Japan) are accessories for the Game Boy handheld gaming system and were released in 1998.
 The camera can take basic, often grainy, black-and-white digital images using the four-color palette of the Game Boy system.
-The printer utilizes heat-sensitive paper to "burn" saved images, making a hard copy.
+The printer utilizes thermal paper to "burn" saved images, making a hard copy.
 There are also several minigames built into the camera itself.
 A picture of the player's face is used as an avatar in the minigames.
 Both accessories were marketed by Nintendo as light-hearted entertainment devices in all three major video game regions of the world: Japan, North America, and Europe.
 The former N64 Magazine went so far as to dedicate a monthly section to the devices.

 The camera cartridge is inserted directly into the cartridge slot of a Game Boy Pocket, while the printer must be connected via a second generation Game Link Cable.
-Both accessories are also compatible with the original Game Boy, Game Boy Pocket Game Boy Light, the Super Famicom's Super Game Boy 2, Game Boy Color, Game Boy Advance (original and SP), and the GameCube's Game Boy Player.
+Both accessories are also compatible with the original Game Boy, Game Boy Pocket, Game Boy Light, the Super Famicom's Super Game Boy 2, Game Boy Color, Game Boy Advance (original and SP), and the GameCube's Game Boy Player.
 Additionally, the Game Boy Camera is compatible with the original Super Game Boy, whereas the Game Boy Printer is not, because the printer must connect via a Game Link Cable.
 In order to connect to the original Game Boy, the printer must use a Universal Game Link Adapter.
 Besides being used for printing Game Boy Camera pictures, the Game Boy Printer can also be used on its own with certain Game Boy Color games, including Super Mario Bros.
 Deluxe, The Legend of Zelda: Link's Awakening DX, Donkey Kong Country, and Pokémon versions Yellow, Gold, Silver, and Crystal.

 The Japanese version of the Game Boy Camera can be utilized in the Mario Artist suite of multimedia games for 64DD, via the Transfer Pak.
 Users can map photographs of their own faces onto 2D paintings and 3D animated avatars.